rloqvist/guide/hiring.md

 a bonus.

-In addition, no more than 25% of the department should work with onboarding at any time, unless the size of the department is two or fewer.
+In addition, no more than 25% of the department should work with onboarding at any time, unless the size of the department is four or fewer.
 Hence, start-dates must be set to avoid this.

 ## Hiring process